A parents' guide to the key stage 1 SATs

 I'll also suggest how you can support your little learner and explain why you shouldn't be overly concerned about them.

-The tests will take place during the month of May for all Year 2 pupils in England (there are no fixed dates) and they cover three curriculum areas: Maths, Reading and Writing (grammar, punctuation and spelling or SPAG).
+The tests will take place during the month of May for Year 2 pupils in England (there are no fixed dates) and they cover three curriculum areas: Maths, Reading and Writing (which includes spelling, punctuation and grammar, or SPAG).

-It's probably fair to say that the SPAG test was the most controversial.
-It was withdrawn in 2016 after it was mistakenly published on the Gov.uk website prior to the testing period and will be optional in 2017.
-Check with your child's school if they are opting to run this test.
+The SPAG test has been the most controversial over the years.
+It was withdrawn in 2016 after it was mistakenly published on the Gov.uk website prior to the testing period and was an optional element even before this SAT stopped being a statutory requirement.
+You can check with your child's school which elements of the KS1 SAT they are going to be doing, if any.

 The tests will be in your child's usual classroom, with their usual teacher, in small groups or sometimes as a whole class.

-Each test lasts around 30 minutes, although they won't be strictly timed.
+Depending on the paper, the tests last between 15 and 40 minutes, although they aren't strictly timed.
 Children won't sit in an exam style arrangement - so there's a chance your child might not realise they're doing a test at all.

-• Reading - test 2 which is longer that test 1 and more challenging
+- Reading Test 2 - longer passages than test 1 and more challenging

-• Spelling - 20 questions read by the teacher Scrapped in 2016 and optional in 2017
+- Spelling - 20 words read out by the teacher

 Let's take a look at the tests in more detail: